Skip to content

 If all the measures it provides for are effectively put in place, the Pluriannual Energy Programme (PPE) estimates that 196 TWh of heating needs should be provided by renewable energies in 2023, i.e. 28% of final heat consumption.
 In 2028, this share should continue to increase to cover between 219 and 247 TWh of heat, i.e. a share of the final heat consumption amounting to between 34.3% and 38.9%.

-Based on data and statistical studies from the Ministry of Energy Transition, renewable energy sources accounted for 27.2% of heat in 2022, which is an increase of almost 3 percentage points from 2021.
-In order to achieve the 2030 target on a linear trajectory, the share would need to be 27.8% in 2022 and 29.1% in 2023.
-France is currently approximately 0.6 percentage points behind the level predicted by the linear trajectory, despite having significantly reduced the backlog accumulated in previous years.
-To achieve the 2030 target, it is necessary to maintain the average rate of increase seen over the last five years.
+Based on data and statistical studies from the Ministry of Energy Transition, renewable energy sources accounted for 29.6% of heat in 2023, which is an increase of almost 2.5 percentage points from 2022.
+In order to achieve the 2030 target on a linear trajectory, the share would need to be 29.1% in 2023 and 30.4% in 2023.
+France is therefore slightly ahead (by 0.5 points) of the level predicted by the linear trajectory and has significantly reduced the backlog accumulated in previous years.
+The 2030 target should be reached by maintaining the average rate of progress of the last five years.

-In France, the primary sources of renewable heat and cooling are solid biomass and urban waste, which account for 62% of the renewable supply (including 40% of wood consumption by households), and heat pumps, which account for approximately 27%.
-Heat pumps are increasingly contributing to the supply of renewable heat sources in France, with a growth rate of around 13% between 2021 and 2022.
-Biogas (+22%) is also among the other technologies that have developed particularly strongly between 2021 and 2022.
+In France, the main components of renewable heating and cooling are solid biomass (57%, including 37% of wood consumption by households) and heat pumps (around 28%).
+Heat pumps appear to have a growing share of renewable heat supply in France, with an increase of around 11% between 2022 and 2023.
+Biogas (+21%) is another technology that has developed particularly strongly between 2022 and 2023.

 Heat pumps